florianfranz/topo_chronia/paper/paper.md

 ---
-title: 'TopoChronia: A QGIS Plugin to Create Topographic and Geographic Maps of the Earth Geological Past from the PANALESIS Plate Tectonic Model'
+title: 'TopoChronia: A QGIS plugin for the creation of fully quantified palaeogeographic maps'
 tags:
   - Python
   - QGIS